Tiendil/feeds.fun/README.md

   - [ ] normalized tags use `-` instead `_`.
 Why?
 Should we ban one of these charracters?
 - [ ] Improvements
   - [ ] use structlog
+  - [ ] search for unprocessed entries and reprocess them periodically

 # Questions